Alex0071/Schloxel/README.md

 ## Technical details (kinda) 👾
 The Mesh is being generated using a [Greedy Meshing Algorithm](https://gedge.ca/blog/2014-08-17-greedy-voxel-meshing/).
 This way it's much quicker since less vertices are beign generated.

-I'm also utilizing unreals multithreading classes ([FRunnable](https://dev.epicgames.com/documentation/en-us/unreal-engine/API/Runtime/Core/HAL/FRunnable)) to split to work on all available threads of the cpu.
+I'm also utilizing unreals multithreading classes ([FRunnable](https://dev.epicgames.com/documentation/en-us/unreal-engine/API/Runtime/Core/HAL/FRunnable)) to split the work on all available threads of the cpu.
+(Right now the landscape generation system is kinda basic tho since i just create a new thread for every chunk that is being created)

 ```c++
 void AVoxModel::ApplyMesh()